ra2003/Portfolio-1/README.md

 - Includes different deploy modes, ready for any deployment environment.
 ---

-Want to run it locally?.
+Want to run it locally?

 ## Installing